 No matter what anyone tells you, there’s nothing like showering at 40,000 feet.
 And in Emirates A380 first class shower, it’s easy to forget you’re in a plane.
 The shower suite is huge and the plane offers a dedicated staff member to ensure it’s stocked with fresh towels, toiletries and luxury skincare and hair products.

 Figure on about 5 minutes of shower time, so don’t dilly dally.
-A helpful gauge reminiscent of a car fuel gauge lets you know how much more water you’ve got and briefly stops just to make sure you take notice.
 Just tap the on button one more time to soak up those last few moments.
 There’s plenty of space to comfortably change into fresh gear and get paparazzi ready for arrival.